Cap-go/docs/upgrade/from-v2-to-v3.md

 ## Future evolution

-For now only the first public channel is in use, in the future public will change to something related to AB test, if more than one is set.
+For now only the first public channel is in use, in the future, public will change to something related to AB test, if more than one is set.

 ## Common problems:

-* Build problem after upgrade: if you have already opened the source code of the plugin in Android studio or Xcode, sometimes the sync don't remove them, that the cause of the issue.
-Open the native IDE and remove `capacitor-updater` by hands and do `npx cap sync` this should solve
+* Build problem after upgrade: if you have already opened the source code of the plugin in Android studio or Xcode, sometimes the sync doesn't remove them, that the cause of the issue.
+Open the native IDE and remove `capacitor-updater` by hands and do `npx cap sync` this should solve.